ktorio/ktor-documentation/topics/server-static-content.md

 ```kotlin
 ```

-{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="19,22-27,34"}
+{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="22,33-38,45"}

-In this example, the response for file `html-file.txt` will have `Content-Type: text/html` header and for every other file default behaviour will be applied.
+In this example, the response for file `html-file.txt` will have `Content-Type: text/html` header, and for every other file default behaviour will be applied.

 ### Caching {id="caching"}